General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Existence of The Pure Radiation FLRW--TOV Shock Wave

-In parallel to choosing the perturbations of the polynomials, the value of $b$ and the minimum order of the polynomials, the perturbed Taylor region must also satisfy a set of inequalities that demonstrate vectors on the boundary of the region point into the region, thus trapping any trajectory that begins inside.
-This process is completed through trial and error and is made difficult by virtue of the fact that the matching for $\sigma = \bar{\sigma} = \frac{1}{3}$ occurs near the sonic surface, where the Taylor polynomials attempt to approximate a potentially singular function.
+The most difficult part in choosing the parameters, is ensuring the resulting perturbed Taylor region satisfies a set of inequalities that imply vectors on the boundary of the region point into the region, thus trapping any trajectory that begins inside.
+These choices are made difficult by virtue of the fact that the matching for $\sigma=\bar{\sigma}=\frac{1}{3}$ occurs near the sonic surface, where the Taylor polynomials are approximating a function approaching a singularity.

-The final step involves showing that the choice of perturbed Taylor region is in fact a trapping region that contains the FLRW$(0,\frac{1}{3},b)$ trajectory from $G = 0$ to the matching surface.
+The final step is demonstrating analytically the choice of perturbed Taylor region is in fact a trapping region containing the FLRW$(\frac{1}{3},b)$ trajectory from $G=0$ to the matching surface.
 The Lax characteristic conditions then follow by Theorem \ref{T6}.